emanuele-f/PCAPdroid/tls_decryption.md

 mitmproxy --mode socks5 --listen-port 8050
 ```

 For a complete list of tools and options refer to the [mitmproxy documentation](https://docs.mitmproxy.org/stable).
-Please note that before v1.3.5 PCAPdroid required a [customized mitmproxy](https://github.com/emanuele-f/mitmproxy) to be installed and run with the `--mode tunnel` option.
+Please note that, prior to v1.3.5, PCAPdroid required a [customized mitmproxy](https://github.com/emanuele-f/mitmproxy) to be installed and run with the `--mode tunnel` option.

 In order to enable the TLS decryption in PCAPdroid: